Alfred Newman: 1960s

 Newman's final musical score under his Fox contract was The Best of Everything (1959), and after leaving Fox in 1960, Newman freelanced for the remainder of his career, writing the scores for such films as MGM's How the West Was Won (1962), which some consider his most familiar and best score.
 It is listed on AFI's 100 Years of Film Scores.
 That score and The Greatest Story Ever Told (1965) were nominated for an Oscar.
 The last project proved to be a bitter disappointment for Newman, when director George Stevens extensively re-edited the film and score.
 Other composers had to help reconstitute musical segments, and Newman's two choral finales were replaced by the familiar "Hallelujah Chorus" of George Frideric Handel.
 Newman's longtime associate and choral director, Ken Darby, described the experience in Hollywood Holyland: The Filming and Scoring of "The Greatest Story Ever Told" (Metuchen, New Jersey: Scarecrow Press, 1992).

 Newman remained active until the end of his life, scoring Universal Pictures' Airport (1970) shortly before his death.

 Death

-Newman died on February 17, 1970, at the age of 69, a month shy of his 70th birthday, at his home in Pacific Palisades, California, from complications of emphysema.
+Newman died on February 17, 1970, at the age of 69, a month shy of his 70th birthday, at his home in Pacific Palisades, Los Angeles, from complications of emphysema.